kputnins/dad-joke-bot-2/readme.md

 # Facebook messenger dad-joke bot

-A simple bot that posts the top dad joke of the day from `r/dadjokes` to a Facebook messenger thread:
+A simple bot that posts the top dad joke of the week from `r/dadjokes` to a Facebook messenger thread:

 ![Screenshot](screenshot.png)